 SELF PORTRAIT PRESCHOOL CRAFT

 Gather your materials.
-You will need some small paper plates ( get bigger with age, for young preschoolers keep them small so creating the collage doesn’t take forever and they get bored), crayons, glue, a hand-held mirror, and buttons.
+You will need some small paper plates ( get bigger with age, for young preschoolers keep them small so creating the collage doesn’t take forever and they get bored or overwhelmed), crayons, glue, a hand-held mirror, and buttons.
 Something I didn’t have on hand but should have for children with glasses was some pipe cleaners to make them!

 I like to start by having each child pick out the buttons they want before it’s time to actually create.
-I sit with them during free choice and using the mirror we look at their eyes, nose, hair and talk about which buttons would be best to use.
+I sit with them during free choice and using the mirror we look at their eyes, nose, and hair.
+We talk about which buttons would be best to use.
 I do not correct the child at all.
-If they want to make a literal interpretation of their features cool, if they want to have two different color eyes, no hair and four noses… rad!
+If they want to make a literal interpretation of their features cool, if they want to have two different color eyes, no hair, and four noses… rad!
+Support every student’s creativity and be open to their vision of themselves.
 Also, if you have a very young group, they may want to look at themselves but not have the attention span for picking out and planning the buttons… that’s fine!
-Just make sure they have access to many colors later.
+Just make sure they have access to many different colors later.

 After they have chosen these buttons and made a face I set them aside.